 The BSN Program is designed to prepare learners to apply for RN licensure and take the NCLEX-RN® exam, while giving them in-depth training in the fields of disease prevention, community health, advocacy, and policy.

-The BSN Program is a blended-distance program, meaning all didactic instruction is delivered via online learning modalities, and all experiential learning is completed on-ground.
+The BSN Program is a blended-distance program, meaning all didactic instruction is delivered online while experiential learning is conducted through various virtual and on-ground modalities.
+Click here to learn more.

 How many classes does the BSN Program require?